-Even though you may live in town rather than the country, adding farmhouse style to billy bookcases just might be what makes your house feel like home.
+Even though you may live in town rather than the country, adding farmhouse style to simple bookcases just might be what makes your house feel like home.

 The other day, I had the privilege of being invited over to a blog reader’s home for lunch.
 It was so much fun!